How Long Can Champagne Last

 John has been a hobbyist winemaker for several years, with a few friends who are winery owners.
 He writes mostly about winemaking topics for newer home vintners.

-How Much Is In A Glass Of Wine
+How Many Pours In A Bottle Of Wine